PaulKMandal/In-Progress-Research/Alzheimer-Detection/README.md

 # Alzheimer's Detection

 I am currently building and researching different deep neural network architectures to predict Alzheimer's from Brain MRI's.
 The best model that I developed currently has a 98.74% accuracy which as far as I know is the best result on the dataset.
+However, I have not used graph neural networks, multi-kernel methods, and layer skipping yet which could yield better results.

 Examples of MRI images are below: